A Pacific island's Covid-19 crisis has become a political power play between China and Australia

 In a statement to CNN, MOFA said it hoped the Australian side would "reflect on its own mistakes, earnestly change its course, and do more to protect the health and well-being of the people of the island countries and promote international cooperation in the fight against the virus."

 Seselja said Australia took the "rule-based order" in the Pacific seriously, which was why it had invested in its defense force and partnered with like-minded countries who want democratic principles there to flourish.
-And he said he didn't spend time worrying about the tensions between Australia and China playing out in the Pacific.
+And he said he didn't spend time wo

-"We obviously seek to have positive relations with all of our nations including China, that's our fervent hope, but we do it in a way that it's consistent with Australian values.
-We stand up for our democratic ideals, we stand up for Australian sovereignty, whilst continuing to seek to have strong trading and other rel